Affiliate links on Android Authority may earn us a commission. Learn more.

 The AirTag is signaling a lost item

-When you try to find a lost wallet or remote via AirTag in the Find My app, the device beeps to give you an astute location.
-You can always get detailed directions in the Find My app, but constant beeping makes it easy to find your remote or keys under a pillow and other unusual locations.
+When you try to find a lost item via AirTag in the Find My app, the owner can make the device beep to provide an astute location.
+You can always get detailed directions in the Find My app, but constant beeping makes finding things under a pillow and other unusual locations easy.

-Your AirTag also makes noise when it accidentally triggers lost mode.
-You must confirm active tracking from the Find My app and disable the lost mode.
+Your AirTag also makes noise periodically when in Lost Mode.
+You must confirm active tracking from the Find My app and disable Lost Mode.

 How to stop your AirTag from beeping